 It takes a while to imbibe the charm and chaos of Mumbai.
 The city’s cutting-edge art, unique gastronomical offerings, scenic sunrises, and signature sundowners warrant multiple visits.
-But here’s how you can make the most of a day-long stopover.
+But here’s how you can make the most of a 24 hours long stopover in Mumbai.
 By Rashima Nagpal

 SUNRISE BY THE SEA